Congratulations! You said “YES.”

 Planning a wedding takes a lot of work.
 While you want to be thorough when researching wedding venues, don’t let the daunting decision distract you from what a wedding truly is: a fun party with your closest family and friends.

-More and more, couples are looking beyond the ceremony and reception and planning whole wedding weekends, packed with mouthwatering meals and exciting excursions.
+More often, couples are looking beyond the ceremony and reception and planning whole wedding weekends, packed with mouthwatering meals and exciting excursions.

-Our location near International Drive makes it easy for guests to explore Orlando’s theme parks and attractions over a long weekend.
+Located near International Drive, it’s easy for guests to explore Orlando’s theme parks and attractions over a long weekend.